johnhmacleod/waterworld/source/README.md

 Follow the normal procedure to create a secure gateway connection from bluemix to the laptop.
 This setup will provide you with a URL which is later used to configure the Maximo helper app installed on Bluemix.

+Then update the secure gateway URL in the helper app.
+A zip file containing the helper app is provided in this folder.
+Unzip it, update the URL (and username & password if needed) and "cf push" it to your BlueMix environment.

 ![Helper](helperappsetup.jpg)

-The file to update is
+The file to update the URL in is

 ![Gateway Configuration](configuregateway.jpg)